 Dr. Sadan Kulturel-Konak is a professor of management information systems at Penn State Berks.
 Her primary research focus is modeling, analysis, and optimization of complex systems using metaheuristic approaches, including Tabu search and genetic algorithms, combined with techniques from probability and operations research.
 Primary applications of her research include facility layout, redundancy allocation, orienteering, and scheduling.
-Dr. Kulturel-Konak received her doctorate in industrial and systems engineering from Auburn University.
-Additionally, she has researched the participation of women in engineering and information technology programs and internationalizing the curriculum.
+Dr. Kulturel-Konak teaches IST 302: IT Project Management.